mattwilson1024/mocklify/README.md

 Transformation operators are the heart of Mocklify.
 They are composable, chainable methods which transform data items in some way.

-To use them, pass one or more operators into the `mutate` pipeline step.
+To use them, pass one or more operators into the `transform` pipeline step.

 Mocklify's transformation operators will _automatically_ be immutable (they will never mutate the original input sources).
 Internally, Mocklify uses [Immer](https://github.com/immerjs/immer) to get immutable state.